consoledotdev/home/content/tools/load-testing.md

 The main complaint against Loadster is the lack of scripting capabilities, but that is somewhat made up for by the advanced options available for both protocol and browser testing.
-It is clearly designed for technical users
+It is clearly designed for technical users.

 {{< nav-wrapper--open anchor-name="gatling" >}}